 Let’s look a few loyalty programs features that keep customers coming back:

 Creating a sense of reciprocity between your business and a customer is easier and less expensive it might seem, but will dramatically increase customer retention.
-According to a study from Colloquy, 61% of retailers use points or benefits through the company’s loyalty program as a means of adding value to the customer relationship.
+According to a study from Bond, 81% of consumers agree that loyalty programs make them more likely to continue doing business with a brand.

 “Embrace the art of the frugal wow by understanding that reciprocity is built even with small gestures.
 In fact, psychologist Norbert Schwarz found that as little as 10 cents can create reciprocity between two individuals (it really is the thought that counts!),” says HelpScout.